 Identifying Areas of Opportunity

 ABM Analytics helps you identify areas of opportunity.
-Between each stage is a bar showing progression to the next stage.
-When you hover your mouse over this bar, you can view what percent of the accounts are moving to the next stage, and depending on how that stacks up against your comparison group, this can act as a diagnostic engine for your program.
-The difference between any of the two stages has a recommended action to improve performance.
+On the ABM Analytics dashboard you can view the percent (or number) of the accounts that are moving to the next stage, and depending on how that stacks up against your comparison group, this can act as a diagnostic engine for your program.

 For example, if you are seeing a group of accounts on your website that are not engaging with your content, there may be specific things that aren’t happening.
 The users may be arriving and bouncing, or, they may only have a single user that is on your website.
 Or, the users may be visiting sporadically, rather than in concentrated periods of time.
 Each of these situations lends itself to a particular action, whether it be advertising for unaware accounts, personalization for unengaged accounts, or sales insights for accounts that aren’t closing.